kmarekspartz/props/README.md

 - One of the following built-in types:
     - `None`, `bool`, `int`, `float`, `long`, `complex`, `str`, `tuple`, `set`, `list`, or `dict`
-- A class that implements the ArbitraryInterface
+- A class that implements the `ArbitraryInterface`
 - Or constructed using the generator combinators.

 ### Combinators

 - `maybe_a`
-    - Generates either an arbitrary value of the specified generator or None.
+    - Generates either an arbitrary value of the specified generator or `None`.
 - `maybe_an`
     - An alias for `maybe_a`.
 Provided for syntactic convenience.
 - `one_of`